ablweb/GoScrapr/README.md

 # GoScrapr
+Scraper written in go
-Convert html wikitable to excel
+Convert html table into excel

 # how to use
 1. compile